01 Jan 2022

 Mindset: The New Psychology of Success - My first book after a long reading hiatus (basically all of 2020), this is a feel-good, self-help thriller that is sure to get your juices flowing.
 Beats to death the virtues of the superpower that is a “growth mindset”.
 I was kidding about it being a thriller, it is actually a pretty repetitive book.

 Doing Justice: A Prosecutor’s Thoughts on Crime, Punishment and the Rule of Law - War stories from Preet Bharara, the nation’s top prosecuting attorney from 2009 to 2017.
 A gripping memoir from the soft-spoken badass who brought rogue hedge funds, the Mafia, money launderers, corrupt public officials, and cybercriminals to justice.
 Not to be missed.
 (Confession: Showtime’s Billions brought me to this book.
-Paul Giamatti’s character is modelled loosely after Preet.)
+Paul Giamatti’s character is modeled loosely after Preet.)

 Fooled by Randomness - If you think that everything that’s wrong with the world can be boiled down to sampling biases (survivorship, availability, …), or compare yourself to others more than you should, read this book.
 First book in Nassim Nicholas Taleb’s “Incerto” series.
 (NNT: questionable behavior on Twitter, amazing thinker and writer.)